My partner is really keen to go to Madagascar - tell me what’s so special?

 Four-wheel drive vehicles are essential.
 Air Madagascar offers an extensive network of flights so it is possible to reach the most remote parts of the island in comfort.
-Note that Air Madagascar's flight schedules are (currently) changed on a fairly regular basis, so our team will do the very best possible to work around sudden or unforseen changes to your itinerary.
-Long drives on sometimes variable roads may be unavoidable if you want to experience the best of the island's contrasts.
+Do note that Air Madagascar's (now Madagascar Airways/Tsaradia) flight schedules are changed on a fairly regular basis, so our team will do the very best possible to work around sudden or unforeseen changes to your itinerary.
+Long drives on sometimes poor, rutted roads may be unavoidable if you want to experience the best of the island's contrasts.

 If there was one thing I shouldn’t miss, what would you recommend?

 That's a hard question to answer for both of us as we each have our personal favourites.
-Maybe Andasibe-Mantadia National Park as it is the one place visited more than any other in the country for its beautiful rainforests, iconic wildlife and because it is only 3 ½ hours drive to the east of the capital.
+Maybe Andasibe-Mantadia National Park as it is the one place visited more than any other in the country for its beautiful rainforests, iconic wildlife and because it is a simple 5 hours drive to the east of the capital.

 Is Madagascar safe?

-Yes, it’s a very friendly destination although we have been keeping clients out of the central part of the capital for about a decade due to petty theft.
-We have all spent a lot of time in Madagascar and have felt very safe and welcomed.
+Yes, it’s a very friendly destination although we have been keeping clients out of the central parts of the capital, Antananarivo, for about a decade due to petty theft.
+Note that tourists driving from Morondava (west coast) up to Tsingy de Bemaraha are accompanied by security personnel in a separate vehicle.
+We have all spent a lot of time in Madagascar and have felt safe and welcomed.